DIBgram/DIBgram/CONTRIBUTING.md

 If you want to fix a bug or implement an accepted feature request yourself, you can fork DIBgram, do the modifications and pull request.

+Tip: Visit the [Recommended development stystem](https://github.com/DIBgram/DIBgram/wiki/Recommended-development-system) page to get the best experience when working on DIBgram.

 The contributions need to have the following qualities to be accepted:

 - There should be no errors, warnings or notices from ESLint or StyleLint